 Adaptations to different expectations and user requirements should be facilitated.

 The service must be coherent and offer a positive user experience across all touchpoints.

 Is the submission relevant?

-The product must offer genuine or new added value for relevant user groups, or should represent a significant improvement to a usage situation.
+The product must offer genuine added value for users, or should represent a significant improvement to an existing usage situation.

 How innovative is the product solution?